All posts

 What Documents Should Be Attached?

 The documents required with Form 8802 depend on the taxpayer's circumstances.
 In some cases, no additional documentation is required beyond the completed form and payment.
-In other cases, supporting materials may be necessary to substantiate U.S. tax residency certificates.
+In other cases, supporting materials may be necessary.

 Carefully reviewing IRS instructions before submission can help ensure all required materials are included.

-Many taxpayers choose to complete Form 8802 using Form8802.com to help reduce the risk of missing required information or documentation.
+Many taxpayers choose to complete Form 8802 using a guided preparation service to help reduce the risk of missing required information or documentation.
 For more on completing the process digitally, see how to get a tax residency certificate online.

 Best Practices for Filing Form 8802